 Antipsychotic use is defined as any use by a resident in the 7 days prior to the assessment date.
 Delusions and hallucinations are captured in the assessment if these conditions were present in the 7 days prior to the assessment date.
 The unadjusted indicator result is used in Quality Improvement Plans (QIPs) and is included in LTC Practice Reports.
 The reporting period for current performance in QIPs is Q2 (July - September), which represents the data in Q2 as well as the previous 3 quarters.
-This was a Quality Improvement Plan (QIP) additional indicator for 2018/19, however retired from 2019/20.
 Data are based on information from mandatory Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessments.
 The RAI-MDS is a standardized assessment that is completed for each resident upon admission to LTC and quarterly thereafter by the resident's care team by reviewing the resident's medical records and speaking to the resident and their family.
 Health Quality Ontario used an evidence-informed process and expert panel, composed of Ontario-based long-term care home operators, clinicians and researchers, to produce Ontario benchmarks that represent good resident outcomes and high-quality care.
 The benchmark for this indicator was set at 19% by an expert panel through a modified Delphi process (2016).
 Alongside public reporting performance indicators, benchmarks are an important tool for supporting long-term care homes and sector stakeholders in tracking progress, setting priorities or targets, and learning from homes that are excelling.